vermaparul85/E2E-Data-Analytics-Projects/README.md

 # E2E Data Analytics Projects
 ## [Project 1 - Ecommerce Data Analysis Project (Python + SQL)](https://github.com/vermaparul85/E2E-Data-Analytics-Projects/tree/main/Ecommerce-Data-Analysis)
 **Project Overview:**
-Objective of this project is to work with a real-world ecommerce dataset, and perform data extraction, cleaning, analysis, and visualization to uncover valuable insights.
+<br>Objective of this project is to work with a real-world ecommerce dataset, and perform data extraction, cleaning, analysis, and visualization to uncover valuable insights.
 * **Data Extraction:** Extracted the ecommerce dataset from Kaggle using the Kaggle library in Python.
 * **Data Cleaning:** Cleaned the column names using the Pandas library in Python.
 * **Data Loading:** Created the necessary tables and loaded the data into SQL Server using Python libraries like SQLAlchemy and Pandas.